 Most companies also have websites, so you should examine them thoroughly for information.

-Use the databases listed in the Articles section of this guide to find out if anything has been written about these companies in magazines, trade periodicals, or newspapers.
+Use the databases listed in the Databases for Articles section of this guide to find out if anything has been written about these companies in magazines, trade periodicals, or newspapers.

 Once you have identified your competitors the next step will be to determine whether a company is public, private, or a subsidiary.

-If your competitor is in neither of these databases it is because they do not meet the criteria needed to be included in these databases.
-To find information about the companies you will then have to rely on their websites, or search for articles in the databases listed in the Articles tab of this research guide.
+If your competitor is in neither of these databases it is because they do not meet the criteria needed to be included in these databases; they may have merged with another company; been acquired by another company; or ceased to exist.
+To find information about the companies you will then have to rely on their websites, or search for articles in the databases listed in the Databases for Articles tab of this research guide.